Heck-Library/HeckLib/README.md

 # HeckLib
-HeckLib is a TypeScript library intended to be accessible to all Beat Saber modchart creators.
+HeckLib is a JavaScript/TypeScript library intended to be accessible to all Beat Saber modchart creators.
 It should be easy to set up.

 ***